Thai protesters rally against PM ahead of Senate vote

 Saturday’s march is seen as a test of the anti-government movement’s popularity as the number of protesters has dwindled considerably in recent weeks.

-By mid-afternoon police put the crowd at around 20,000.
+By mid-morning police put the crowd at around 30,000.
 Around 500 protesters from the Network of Students and People for the Reform of Thailand, a splinter group of the main protest group, broke into the compound of Government House, a site largely abandoned by officials.

 “OPPRESSIVE REGIME”